Skip to content

 Can I try both approaches before deciding?

 This depends on agency contracts.
 Some require exclusivity from day one, while others allow trial periods.
-If you’re curious about both, look for agencies with short initial terms or non-exclusive arrangements.
+If you are curious about both, look for agencies with short initial terms or non-exclusive arrangements.
 You might also start independently to learn the basics, then try an agency later.
-Just be careful about contractual commitments that lock you in before you’ve explored alternatives.

 Do agencies guarantee minimum earnings?